teamelite48/phaser-template/tutorial/part-7.md

-# Part 7 - Controlling the player with the keyboard
+# Part 7 - Controlling the Player with the Keyboard

 [Example Code](example-code/part-7.js)